-Secretary & Artistic Director ( No Fees for the post, charitable work) - "Mangalacharana" - a charitable organisation to support Artists and needy people, protect and promote various Art Forms through Cultural Exchange programmes and charitable activities.
+Secretary & Artistic Director (Charitable work) - "Mangalacharana" - A charitable organisation to support artists and needy people.

 This course is for beginners who will start learning Tabla or have learned for some time and want to continue.
 The course will be an introduction to this beautiful instrument, sitting posture, different parts of the Tabla, and the hand position.
 Basic bols(syllables) with the notation system.
 This is a very scientific way of teaching.
 Then they will be taught the basic bols (syllables) like- Na, Ta, Tin, Dha, Ghe Ghe, Te Te, Terekete, etc. They will learn all those bols or syllables with notations, that is to play and write the notations each bols with each finger of both hands.
 This is a very scientific way of teaching.
 So in the beginning, while practicing at home, they will not forget with which finger and with which hand they have to play those bols or syllables.
 They will also learn how to recite all those syllables.
 Recitation is very important in this stage.
 So in the beginning, while practicing at home, they will not forget with which finger and with which hand they have to play those syllables.
 After learning the basic bols and some compositions in Teen Taal, they will be taught the phrases and from there are some basic compositions.
 In the beginning, they will learn compositions in Teen Taal, 16 beats.
 They will be taught the Teen Taal and also the system of Taali and Khali of Teen Taal with the clapping of their hands.
 In this way of teaching, students will learn Tabla very systematically with no tension and they will enjoy playing and practicing.
 They will also learn how to recite all those syllables.
 Recitation is very important in this stage.
 Beginners will also be learning part practices, which will help them to exercise all the fingers in proper articulation, so when they will be taught the compositions it will be easier for them to cope up with it.
 Some phrases will be taught and from there, some basic compositions will be given.
 In the beginning, they will learn few compositions in Teen Taal, 16 beats.
 Taali and Khali of Teen Taal with the clapping of their hands & also the composition's with this taali khali system.